GeyserMC/GeyserList/README.md

 ## Links

-To access GeyserList, you can go to https://servers.geysermc.org/
+To access the official GeyserList instance, you can go to https://servers.geysermc.org/

-From there, you'll be able to use the site.

-## What's left to be added/fixed
+## What's left to be added

 - Check PR page lol